Electricity and Plugs in Budapest

 - Plug Types: Type C and Type F

-Type C: The "Europlug"
+Type C: The Simple One

-Type F: The "Schuko" Plug
+Type F: The Beefier One

-Will Your Devices Work in Budapest?
+Will Your Stuff Work in Budapest?

 Region/Country | Standard Voltage | Frequency | Plug Type(s) | Needs Adapter? | Needs Converter? |